Support grows for Capitol riot inquiry after Trump acquittal

 The Republicans who joined Cassidy in voting to convict were Sens.
 Richard Burr of North Carolina, Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah, Ben Sasse of Nebraska and Pat Toomey of Pennsylvania.

-On Sunday, several House impeachment managers sharply criticized McConnell, who told Republican senators shortly before the vote that he would acquit Trump.
-In a blistering speech after the vote, McConnell said the president was “practically and morally responsible for provoking the events of that day" but that the Senate's hands were tied to do anything about it because Trump was out of office.
-But the Senate, in an earlier vote, had deemed the trial constitutional .
+McConnell told Republican senators shortly before the vote that he would vote to acquit Trump.
+In a blistering speech after the vote, the Kentucky Republican said the president was “practically and morally responsible for provoking the events of that day" but that the Senate's hands were tied to do anything about it because Trump was out of office.
+The Senate, in an earlier vote, had deemed the trial constitutional .

 The lead House impeachment manager, Rep. Jamie Raskin, D-Md., called the trial a “dramatic success in historical terms” by winning unprecedented support from GOP senators.
 He said the verdict didn't match the reality of the strength of evidence.